dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/sqlite.md

 ## Usage

-To make a SQLite file accessible to DuckDB, use the `ATTACH` command, for example with the bundled `sakila.db` file:
+To make a SQLite file accessible to dataminer, use the `ATTACH` command, for example with the bundled `sakila.db` file:

 ```sql
 CALL sqlite_attach('sakila.db');
 ```

-The tables in the file are registered as views in DuckDB, you can list them as follows:
+The tables in the file are registered as views in dataminer, you can list them as follows:

 ```sql
 PRAGMA show_tables;